 When you’re bankrupt when you’re young it’s very good, you learn a lot.

 After learning a lot at InterContinental, Eduardo left to set up a restaurant with his business partner and best friend, Mario.
 Things moved quickly – he was 26 when he opened his first restaurant, a year later they had seven restaurants and by 30 he was bankrupt.
 ‘When you’re bankrupt when you’re young it’s very good, you learn a lot.”

 From here, the only way was up, or out.
 For Eduardo and Mario, salvation came in the shape of two gold-medal winning volleyball players (you’ll have to watch the video to see what happened!).
 Fast-forward to today and Spoleto achieved $394.5m in revenue in 2017, creating 10,000 jobs and serving over 30 million customers.

-A huge fan of Simon Sinek (Start With Why), Eduardo realised that to take Spoleto to the next level, franchisees and staff needed to be galvanised by a common aim.
+A huge fan of Simon Sinek (Start With Why), Eduardo realized that to take Spoleto to the next level, franchisees and staff needed to be galvanized by a common aim.
 “We needed to move forward and ask what is our cause?
 What is our legacy and why should we exist for the community?”
 Watch the video for the key Simon Sinek talk Eduardo recommends.